yueplush/vrc-join-notification-pushover-windows/README.md

 ### 4. Start automatically on login (optional)

 The GUI's **Add to Startup** button creates the autostart entry under `~/.config/autostart/vrchat-join-notifier.desktop`, while **Remove from Startup** deletes it.

+Both buttons also trigger a desktop notification so you immediately know whether the action succeeded.

 If you prefer to manage it manually, Linux desktop environments follow the [freedesktop.org autostart specification](https://specifications.freedesktop.org/autostart-spec/latest/), so you can launch the notifier automatically by adding a `.desktop` entry to `~/.config/autostart/`.
 The basic steps are: